Khushi220703/Backend_Practice/Readme.md

  If any of these metrics exceed a certain threshold (e.g., CPU > 90%, memory > 80%, disk usage > 90%), send an alert via HTTP to a specified endpoint or log the event in a report file.

+Ques41.
+Version-Controlled Backup System
+• Implement a version-controlled backup system that automatically backs up specified directories and files.
+The system should maintain multiple versions of files (based on changes), so when a file is modified, the previous version is archived.
+Use the fs module to copy files and the path module to manage file versioning and backup paths.

+Ques42.
+Real-Time File Collaboration System
+• Build a real-time collaboration system where multiple users can edit a shared file simultaneously via an HTTP API.
+Use the fs module to read and write to the shared file and handle concurrency with file locks to ensure no data corruption.
+Broadcast changes to all connected users using WebSockets or HTTP streaming.

+Ques43.
+Dynamic Web Content Generator Using Templates
+• Create an HTTP server that dynamically generates web pages based on templates.
+The server should read HTML templates from a directory using fs, insert dynamic content based on user input or data from other files, and serve the final HTML to the client.
+Use path to ensure safe handling of the template paths.

+Ques44.
+File Comparison and Synchronization Tool
+• Write a tool that compares two directories and identifies the files that are different (based on size, modification time, or hash).
+The tool should synchronize the directories by copying the updated or missing files from one directory to the other.
+Use fs for file operations and path to ensure cross-platform compatibility.

+Ques45.
+Server-Side File Encryption and Decryption API
+• Implement an HTTP API that allows users to upload files for encryption or decryption.
+The files should be encrypted using a strong algorithm (e.g., AES), stored on the server, and made available for download later.
+Use the fs module to handle file reads and writes, and path to ensure secure file storage.

+Ques46.
+Temporary File Management System
+• Develop a system where files uploaded to a server are stored in a temporary directory and automatically deleted after a certain amount of time (e.g., 1 hour).
+Use fs to monitor and delete files at regular intervals, and path to ensure the files are properly stored in the temporary directory.

+Ques47.
+Operating System Information Dashboard
+• Build a dashboard that displays real-time operating system information (CPU, memory, network interfaces) using the os module.
+Create an HTTP API that serves this data in JSON format, and periodically update the dashboard with the latest system statistics.

+Ques48.
+User-Specific Data Storage System
+• Design a system where each user has a personal directory to store their files.
+When a user logs in, the system should create or access their personal directory (based on their username), ensuring file paths are safe and properly managed.
+Use fs to create directories and path to manage file paths.

+Ques49.
+Multi-Threaded File Processor
+• Write a Node.js application that processes large files (e.g., log files) by splitting them into chunks and processing each chunk in parallel using child processes or worker threads.
+Use the fs module to read and write file chunks and os to determine the number of
+CPU cores available for parallel processing.

+Ques50.
+Custom Log Management with Archiving and Compression
+• Develop a log management system that writes logs to a file and automatically rotates the log file after it reaches a specified size (e.g., 10MB).
+Compress old log files (using gzip) and store them in an archive folder, keeping a limited number of archived files.
+Use fs to manage log rotation and path to organize the files correctly.